Jersey City braces

 These small elastic “donuts” or rings can be used by Dr. Trulby to create space in between your teeth when needed, typically before bands are placed.
 They’re also referred to as separators.

-These tiny rubber rings or bands are used to hold the archwire to the brackets.
-They’re less rigid than spacers and they come in dozens of colors at Heights Orthodontics.
+We use these teeny rubber bands (or rings) to hold the archwire to your brackets.
+They’re less rigid than spacers and you can choose from dozens of color options at Heights Orthodontics.